yohasebe/monadic-chat/docs/setting-items.md

 Specify the default temperature.

 `presence_penalty` (float)
 Specify the default `presence_penalty`.
+This is available for OpenAI and Mistral AI models.
 It is ignored if the model does not support it.

 `frequency_penalty` (float)
 Specify the default `frequency_penalty`.
+This is available for OpenAI and Mistral AI models.
 It is ignored if the model does not support it.

 `top_p` (float)
 Specify the default `top_p`.
 It is ignored if the model does not support it.